poireguy/Ticketry/README.md

 # Steps to install in Git Bash
 Refer to the git-setup-guide file.
 # Safety and malware notice
 This file has been deemed safe.
 To read the executable, refer to the description for steps to extract it.
+If you find the software in the repository hosted elsewhere, you can compare the **SHA256** hashes between the two and attempt to extract both with PS2EXE (The software here is extractable.
+If the externally hosted software is not, do not execute it).

 # Credits
 Thank you, Massgrave (or Massgravel) and asdcorp for inspiration and the use of your tools.
 This tool incorporates a few elements carried over, such as a patch of GatherOsState.exe.
 # Networking notice
 Each method requires the device to have at least connected to a network using Ethernet, Wi-Fi, Internet, et cetera.
 After achieving a valid network connection for the first time, Windows will attempt to activate and register your device.
 This results in creating a digital license, which will remain on your hardware unless the hardware undergoes a significant change; however, it can be stored to a Microsoft account if the device was set up with one.
-So, each of these tools in the repository require your hardware to be registered with Microsoft's licensing and activation servers.
+So, each of these tools in the repository requires your hardware to be registered with Microsoft's licensing and activation servers.